knilssen/F1_2018_UDP/f1_c/README.md

-To run udp_client written in C first build
+To run udp_client written in C takes two steps

+1. First build by running:

 ```